CAMeL-Lab/camel-guidelines/docs/orthography.md

 #### Diacritics

 While Arabic diacritics are optional in general, they can be crucial for disambiguation in certain contexts.
 Arabic diacritics are primarily used for representing short vowels, or absence of vowels.
+Details on the use of diacritics for vowels are presented in the next section.

+##### A Note on the Shadda Diacritic

-However, the Shadda diacritic is used to represent consonantal gemination, e.g. كَتَّب /k a t t a b/ ‘he dictated’.
+The Shadda diacritic is used to represent consonantal gemination, e.g. كَتَّب /k a t t a b/ ‘he dictated’.
 As such, the Shadda interacts with the number of letters in a word.
 The Shadda general rule states that it is used within the base word (including suffixes and prefixes), but not across word-clitic boundaries (see examples below for يبارككم and واحشيننا).
 Any exceptions must be specified in the specific rules (see specific rule: "The Definite Article" for an example of where the general Shadda rule is overriden.

 **Clarification (April 1, 2023, NYH):** The general Shadda rule is overriden in base-word-initial positions where a prefix or template consonant matches a root radical in form.
 In such cases, using a Sukun is prefered to preserve the morphological integrity of the word, e.g. مْمَلَّح /m m a l l a 7/ ‘salted’ (LEV) or نْنَشِّف /n n a sh sh e f/ ‘we dry’ (LEV).